gravity-platform/doc/source/_pages/guides/developer_guide.md

 Are you new to hacking on graviton and graviton based services?
 This document aims at getting your local development infrastructure up and running.

-It assumes that you have a general idea of how modern multitier architecture and tries to contain enough information to help getting people from various it backgrounds started.
+It assumes that you have a general idea of how modern multitier architecture works and tries to contain enough information to help getting people from various it backgrounds started.

 ## Overview